GravityPDF/gravity-pdf-documentation/docs/v6/users/hide-form-fields.md

 1. Navigating to your form's *Form Editor*
 2. Select the field you want excluded from the PDF
-3. Open the `Appearance` tab and add `exclude` to the `Custom CSS Class` field.
+3. Open the `Appearance` section in the sidebar and add `exclude` to the `Custom CSS Class` field.
 If a class is already included ensure you add a space between it and `exclude`
 4. Save your form

 This technique works for all fields except the *Hidden* field (which doesn't include the *Custom CSS Class* field) and *Product* fields when included in the product table.